zuhengming/hengxyz.github.io/_expressions/2DocumentClassification.md

 - [Multimodal learning based on cross self-attention for document classification (IJCAI-ECAI2022_submission):]()

-*Key words: Multimodal learning, text-visual cross self-attention, Self-supervised contrastive learning, BERT, CNNs, document image classification*
+*Key words: cross-modal representation, text-visual cross self-attention, Self-supervised contrastive learning, BERT, CNNs, document image classification*

-<font size=3>Many works based on Convolution Neural Networks (CNNs) for face PAD formulate the problem as an image-level binary classification task without considering the context.
-Alternatively, Vision Transformers (ViT) using self-attention to attend the context of an image become the mainstreams in face PAD.
-Inspired by ViT, we design a Video-based Transformer for face PAD with short/long-range spatio-temporal attention which can not only focus on local details but also the context of a video.
-The proposed Multi-scale Multi-Head Self-Attention enables the model to learn a fine-grained representation to perform pixel level discrimination required by face PAD.
-We also introduce convolutions to our ViTransPAD to integrate desirable proprieties of CNNs which can gain a good computation-accuracy balance.
-To the best of our knowledge, this is the first approach using video-based transformer for face PAD which can serve as a new backbone for further study.</font>
+<font size=3>In this work we approach the document classification problem by learning cross-modal representations through language and vision cues, considering intra- and inter-modality relationships.
+Instead of merging features from different modalities into a common representations space, the proposed method exploits high-level interactions and learns semantic information from effective attention flows within and across modalities.
+The proposed learning objective enforces the compactness of intra-class representations while separating inter-class features by contrasting positive and negative sample pairs within and across each modality.
+Extensive experiments on public document classification datasets demonstrate the effectiveness and the generalization capacity of our method on low-scale and large-scale datasets, by including cross-modal pre-training in a unified network..</font>

 ![avatar](/images/vittranspad.png)